Relativistic dynamical friction in stellar systems: Dynamical friction: the special relativistic generalization

 As mentioned above, the Chandrasekhar DF formula was extended to relativistic velocities by \cite{Syer:94}, but only in the weak scattering limit (i.e. $b\gg r_{\rm s}\approx {GM}/{c^2}$ and small deflection angle $\theta_{\rm defl}$).
 We will now derive a more general expression for a generic $\theta_{\rm defl}$, therefore also accounting for the case of strong scattering, (i. e. $\theta_{\rm defl} \rightarrow \pi/2$).\\ In this derivation we will keep the classical $1/r^2$ Newtonian force and replace velocity composition with its relativistic counterpart.
 For this purpose, we define an inertial frame $\textit{S}^\prime$, in which the test star of mass $M$ is stationary at the beginning of the encounter (i. e. the field star $m$ is at infinity).
-In said frame, $\theta_{\rm defl}=\pi-2\psi$, (with $\psi$ given by Eq \ref{1}), is the deflection angle according to the classical unbound two body problem, where now $V$ is the {\it relativistic relative velocity} given by (e.g. see \citealt{Landau})
+In said frame, $\theta_{\rm defl}=\pi-2\psi$, (with $\psi$ given by Eq \ref{1}), is the deflection angle according to the classical unbound two body problem.
+Such assumption is motivated by the fact that in the astrophysically relevant case where $M>m$, the relativistic scattering angle in an elastic collision has the same majorant as the classical case (see \citealt{Landau}, Chapter 2) given by $\sin\theta_{\rm defl,max}=m/M$ (see also \citealt{alma991014033969704336}).
+In this approximation, however, we are not assuming a small angle (i.e. weak scattering) limit as no assumption has been made on the relative angles between $\mathbf{v}_{\rm T}$ and $\mathbf{v}_{\rm F}$.\\ In the (special) relativistic encounter the relative velocity $V$ becomes (e.g. see \citealt{Landau})

 for arbitrary choices of $\textbf{v}_{\rm T}$ and $\textbf{v}_{\rm F}$.
 We stress the fact that, in the relativistic case, the velocity $\textbf{v}_{\rm A|B}$ of a body $A$ respect to another $B$ is {\it not} equal to $-\textbf{v}_{\rm B|A}$ of $B$ with respect to $A$.
 This loss of symmetry is related to the \cite{doi:10.1080/14786440108564170} precession\footnote{In practice, two subsequent non-collinear boosts are equivalent to the composition of a rotation of the coordinate system and a boost.} and the fact that two subsequent Lorentz transformations rotate the coordinate system (cfr. \citealt{Weinberg}).
 Said rotation however, has conveniently no effect on the magnitude of a vector and hence, the modulus of the relative velocity is symmetrical.\\ Let $\mathbf{v}_{\rm F,\mu}=\gamma_{v_{\rm F}}(c, \textbf{v}_{\rm F})$ and $\mathbf{v}_{\rm T,\mu}=\gamma_{v_{\rm T}}(c, \textbf{v}_{\rm T})$ be the four-velocities of the field and test stars, respectively and where $\gamma_{v_{\rm F;T}}=\big({1-{v_{\rm F;T}^2}/{c^2}}\big)^{-1/2}$ are the Lorentz factors of $M$ and $m$.
 Let us consider a single encounter in the "laboratory frame" $\textit{S}$.
 This process can be expressed as a product of a Lorentz boost $\Gamma$ in $\textit{S}^\prime$, a rotation $\mathcal{R}(\theta_{\rm defl})$ in the 3-space and, finally, an inverse boost $\Gamma^{-1}$, reverting back to $S$.\\ Defining $\mathbf{p}_{{\rm F}\mu}=m\gamma_{v_{\rm F}}(c, \textbf{v}_{\rm F})$ as the 4-momentum of $m$ before the encounter, we have, that ${\mathbf{p}_{\rm F}^\prime}^{\mu}= \Lambda^{\mu}_{\,\,\,\, \nu} \, \mathbf{p}_{\rm F}^{\nu}$, where $\Lambda=\Gamma^{-1} \mathcal{R}(\theta_{\rm defl})\Gamma$; and thus we formally obtain